 A Killer Pilates Butt Workout You Can Do From Home

 Lie on your side with your bottom knee bent for stability (basically so you don’t fall over).
-Extend your leg, keeping it in line with the body.
-Lift and lower the leg 20 times, then do 20 dinner-plate-sized circles in each direction.
+Extend your top leg, keeping it in line with your body.
+Lift and lower your top leg 20 times, then do 20 dinner-plate-sized circles in each direction.
+Switch sides and repeat.

-The Challenge: Keep your pelvis totally stable and maintain your abdominal engagement so that the only thing that moves is your leg.
+The challenge: Keep your pelvis stable and maintain your abdominal engagement so that the only thing moving is your leg.

-The Challenge: Use your abdominal muscles to stabilize your spine, helping direct the work into your glutes and protecting your lower back.
+The challenge: Use your abdominal muscles to stabilize your spine, which helps direct the work into your glutes while protecting your lower back.

-Lie on your back with your knees bent and the balls of your feet on the ground, hip-distance apart.
-Balance on your toes and lift your heels, like you’re wearing stilettos.
-Lift your pelvis to shoulder height, extend one leg, then take turns extending one leg at a time, while remaining on your tiptoes.
-Repeat 20 times on each side.
+Lie on your back with your knees bent and the balls of your feet on the floor, hip-distance apart.
+Balance on your toes and lift your heels like you’re wearing stilettos.
+Lift your pelvis, extend one leg, bring it back and then extend the other leg.
+Continue alternating legs while remaining on your tiptoes.
+Do 20 reps on each side.

-The Challenge: Keep your abs engaged to help keep your back from arching or ribs splaying open.
-This will help direct the work into your glutes and protect your low back.
+The challenge: Engage your abs to help keep your back from arching or ribs splaying open.
+This will help direct the work into your glutes and protect your lower back.
 (It’s allll about the glutes, people.)